aidlearning/AidLearning-FrameWork/README-en.md

 **AidLux** is a one-stop AIoT application development and deployment platform based on the ARM architecture, bridging the Android/HarmonyOS and Linux ecosystems.
 It breaks the ecological barrier between Android and Linux, allowing you to simultaneously access a native Linux desktop environment and powerful AI development capabilities on Android phones, tablets, or edge computing devices.

-> **Core Philosophy**: Continuously lower the门槛 for AI application development and achieve one-click release of edge AI computing power.
+> **Core Philosophy**: Continuously lower the barrier for AI application development and achieve one-click release of edge AI computing power.

 ---